simonvpe/judge-site/_sections/functions.md

 Can you make the following function return `42`?
 {% include problem.html problemId="problem_1" fn="fourtytwo" source="
+// This tells the compiler that we are interested in the input-/outputstream functionality.
+// We need that in order to reply to the Judge so that it can grade our problem submission
 #include <iostream>

-auto fourtytwo() {
+// This is the function that you need to modify auto fourtytwo() {
   return 0;
 }

+// This is the entrypoint of the program, this function gets executed automatically
-int main() {
+// when the program is started int main() {

+	// This sends the result of the function you modified to standard output, this is how
-	std::cout << fourtytwo();
+	// you tell the Judge what your answer is std::cout << fourtytwo();

+	// This returns zero to the operating system, signalling that the program exited
+	// with a success status
 	return 0;
 }
 "%}